andreysaf/PDF-SDK-Evaluation-2021/README.md

 #### First impressions

 Installation is fairly straight forward.
 PDF.js allows us to build our custom UI as well as leverage an existing UI provided by Mozilla.
-However, it is still plagued by a numerous issues like searching, limited zoom capability and others.
+However, it is still plagued by numerous issues like searching, limited zoom capability and others.
 Currently, there 582 issues are open on [GitHub](https://github.com/mozilla/pdf.js/issues).

 Pros
 + out of the box UI